benlumley/WordpressBare/README.md

 # Base Wordpress Install

-This is a plain vanilla wordpress install with the folder structure and some plugins I like to use on evert project pre-installed.
+This is a plain vanilla wordpress install with the folder structure and some plugins I like to use on every project pre-installed.
 I clone it to start new projects.

 Quick summary of what I've done: